Mieridduryn: Description

 This animal shares a lot of features that are characteristic of dinocaridids (including tetra-radial mouthparts, flapping trunk appendages, and lobopod like legs).
 The specimen measures around 13 mm in length along the dorsal margin of the fossil.
 The head of the creature bore a fused proboscis that had slender spines on the dorsal surface, and could have also possessed a claw-like appendage.
 On the top of the head was a circular shaped dorsal sclerite (similar to the ones seen in radiodonts).
 The mouth of this animal, known as an oral cone, was 0.4 mm in length, and preserved several lightly sclerotized plates.
-The trunk region had two types of appendages, being lobopod-like limbs along with dorsolateral flaps, which are significant as they thought to be exclusive to opabiniids and radiodonts, which helped support the naming of this creature as a new genus.
+The trunk region had two types of appendages, being lobopod-like limbs along with dorsolateral flaps, which are significant as they were thought to be exclusive to opabiniids and radiodonts, which helped support the naming of this creature as a new genus.